 All authority bodies use some type of RMS to comply with the regulations too.
 For example, the US Department of Interior follows the Records management program according to The Federal Records Act (U.S.C.
 31) that “requires all federal agencies to maintain records that document their activities, file records for safe storage and efficient retrieval, and dispose of records according to agency schedules.”

 In particular, Section 3102.
 Establishment of program of management says:

 “The head of each Federal agency shall establish and maintain an active, continuing program for the economical and efficient management of the records of the agency.”

-And of course, RMSs developed for the authority bodies are custom made and have a very high level of security
+Of course, RMSs developed for the authority bodies are custom-made and have a very high level of security.

 Healthcare: Electronic Health Records System